den-materials/mongo-intro/readme.md

 A MongoDB database consists of _documents_ (you can also refer to them as records):
 ![Mongo and it's parts](img/mongo.png)
 - A `document` in MongoDB is composed of _field_ and _value_ pairs.
 Fields, aka keys, may store other documents, arrays, and arrays of documents as their values.
+It looks just like a JS or JSON object.
 - A `collection` is just that - a collection of similar `documents`.
 For instance, a collection of cars, flowers, or users.
 - The `database` is the highest structural element of a our MongoDB.
 It can hold as many collections as you'd like.
 Generally, you'll use one database per site, containing one or more collections of all your different types of data.